suleimana/palindrom-challenge/README.md

 Project Layout
 =============
-The project use Spring boot to the run rest service and it has the following layout:
+The project uses Spring boot to run the rest service and it has the following layout:
 ```
 .
 ├── pom.xml